dart-lang/webdev/dwds/CONTRIBUTING.md

 ## Changes required when submitting a PR

-- Make sure you update the `CHANGELOG.md` with a description of the change
+- Make sure you update the `CHANGELOG.md` with a description of the change, or use the 'changelog-not-required' label to mark that the PR doesn't need a `CHANGELOG.md` entry.
 - If DWDS / Webdev was just released, then you will need to update the version in the `CHANGELOG`, and the `pubspec.yaml` file as well (eg, https://github.com/dart-lang/webdev/pull/1462)